oeo/mkay/README.md

-it generates a large amount and can automatically expose mostly everything else without you having to do much. the theory behind it is that you spend very little time worrying about convention and schematics and the most amount of time possible writing actual "meat".
+it generates a large amount and can automatically expose mostly everything else without you having to do much. the theory behind it is that you spend very little time worrying about convention and schematics and the most amount of time possible writing "meat".

 # key concepts
 - iced/express/mongoose/winston